RedHatNordicsSA/ansible-roadshow/content/README.md

 This setup was tested at the time of writing this README with Ansible version 2.6.
 Follow [Ansible install guidance](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) for your favourite OS, Linux :) .

-## Prepare the ansible dynamic inventory credentials
+## Prepare the Ansible dynamic inventory credentials

 Before running the installer, you need to install Boto on your Ansible machine using [the Ansible AWS documentation](http://docs.ansible.com/ansible/latest/scenario_guides/guide_aws.html).